Peter

 plates and wine glasses abandoned on the tables.

-of jumble sales, library turn-outs and secondhand bookshops
+also amassed courtesy of jumble sales, library turn-outs and

-quite a collection of early Finch publications, which helped explain
+secondhand bookshops quite a collection of early Finch publications,

-new books make evident, Finch came out of Dada and Surrealism, out
+these hefty new books make evident, Finch came out of Dada and Surrealism,

 and what we now call sampling and remix.
 His work is entertaining,